top of page

 Magnifying glass

-Due Diligence is the buyer's comprehensive investigation of your business, typically lasting 30-90 days.
+Due diligence is the buyer's comprehensive investigation of your business.
+This typically lasts 30-90 days.
 During this phase, buyers examine:

 • Three to five years of financial statements